 Simple English definitions for legal terms

-Read a random definition: blockage rule
+Read a random definition: national-security privilege

 A civil union is a legal relationship between two people, usually same-sex couples, that gives them the same rights and protections as married couples.
 This means they can inherit from each other, share property, and have parental rights.
 Civil unions were created to give same-sex couples legal recognition and protection.
 However, since the United States Supreme Court ruled that same-sex marriage is legal in every state, civil unions may become less common.